 For starters, renting a storage container is a great fit for businesses that require extra space for limited periods of time.
 If you know your project duration, your storage needs are seasonal, or even if you’re simply confident you won’t be needing the storage container on your site forever, renting is the best option.
 It’s more affordable, and you won’t have to dish out a huge chunk of cash upfront.
 Even if you’re unsure about the duration of your need for the container, most suppliers can set you up with a month-to-month contract so you can arrange to have it removed when you no longer have a need for it.
 Here’s just a few benefits of renting:

-Storage containers come in a few standard lengths: 10-foot, 20-foot, and 40-foot.
+Storage containers come in a few standard lengths: 10-foot,20-foot, and 40-foot.
 Some also offer “high cube” varieties of these sizes, which are usually 1 foot taller (9’6”) than a standard unit (8’6”).
-Many suppliers also offer customized sizes, for an additional cost.
+Many suppliers also offer customized sizes (by stacking containers), for an additional cost.
 These sizes are created by either cutting the containers down or welding them together.

 Some suppliers also offer an extra wide option that is usually 10 feet wide.
 The additional 2 feet of width allows two wooden pallets to be stored side by side and still provides a walkway between them.
 If you have bulky machinery or equipment that won’t clear an 8-foot entrance, you might consider the extra wide sizing.